-The Penguin Update was launched in 2012 and named the ‘Webspam Algorithm Update’.
-It was created by Google to help reduce the number of sites appearing in SERPs that were using black hat seo techniques to manipulate results with link schemes.
+The Google Penguin Update was launched in 2012 and named the ‘Webspam Algorithm Update’.
+It was created by Google to help reduce the number of sites appearing in SERPs that were using black hat SEO techniques to manipulate results with link schemes.
 It is also now part of Google’s core algorithm.

 In recent years, however, Google has diluted Penguin’s effect.
 The Penguin Update is now granular and real time.

 What Does It Mean for the Penguin Update to Be Granular?

 The Penguin 4.0 roll out was actually very beneficial for website creators.
 It saw the Penguin Update become more selective in relation to penalties.

 This means that instead of a whole site being hit by a penalty, now the algorithm can select parts of the website.
 This could be for example, a single page, or a sub-directory.

 What Is the Impact of a Real Time Penguin Update?

 The Penguin Update is now also real time.
 This means that a website can get flagged up for link schemes at any time.
 For this reason, it is important to stay up to date with your backlinks.